herbievine/philea/README.md

 - Ledger (as a connection method via Ledger Live)

 Partially used :
-- BNB Chain
+- BNB Chain (full web3 support is available, but we are missing emissions data)

 Will be used :
-- Starton
+- Starton (for the contracts for various different features)
-- iExec
+- iExec (for a real-time emissions graph)